Tier 2 Sponsor Licence Compliance Home Office Visits to IT Companies

-Many Tech firm struggles establishing that they follow all Sponsor Licence compliance duties during the Home Office inspection visit.
-Majority of them are having contracts with other corporates managing third party IT projects, and sometime, they don’t meet the compliance requirement while recruiting and managing non-EU skilled workforce.
+Many Tech firms struggle to demonstrate that they follow all Sponsor Licence compliance duties during the Home Office inspection visit.
+The majority of these companies have contracts with other corporates managing third party IT projects, and on many occasions, they have not met the compliance requirement while recruiting and managing foreign migrants.

-It is known that the technology sector in the UK relies heavily on being able to recruit talent from outside the EEA to stay abreast of the latest trends and developments in tech and scale-up their ventures.
-To ensure they have the talent required to scale up their organisations quickly, IT companies need the freedom to recruit the best and the brightest from all over the world.
+It is known that the technology sector in the UK relies heavily on being able to recruit talent from overseas, giving them to best chance to opt for the highest quality of candidate.
+This allows them to stay abreast of the latest trends and developments in tech and scale-up their ventures.
+To ensure they have the talent required to scale up their organisations quickly, IT companies need the freedom to recruit the best and the brightest from all over the world. .
 Worries about how to achieve this after Brexit deeply concern the industry.

 At A Y & J Solicitors, we understand the challenges faced by the technology sector and can assist you with complying with Sponsor Licence duties and responsibilities.
-This includes conducting mock audits at your premises to ensure your HR systems are meeting immigration compliance requirements.
-We are committed to give all possible efforts to help our Sponsor Licence holder clients have excellent systems, processes, and procedures, which achieve full immigration compliance.
+This includes conducting mock audits at your premises to ensure your HR systems and processes meet the immigration compliance requirements.

 What is Sponsor Licence Compliance Inspection?

-Sponsor Licence holders are required to follow strict regulations employing migrant workers, be certain each worker is legally working in the UK, and maintain ongoing record keeping and reporting.
-Anyone deemed non-compliant may face fines, penalties, and the suspension / revocation of their Sponsor Licence.
+Sponsor Licence holders are required to follow strict regulations when employing migrant workers – for example, be certain each worker is legally working in the UK and maintain ongoing record keeping and reporting.
+Anyone deemed non-compliant may face a large fine, penalty, and in some circumstances, the suspension / revocation of their Sponsor Licence.
 The implications of non-compliance can damage a business beyond redemption.
-It can also result in talented migrant workers being required to return home if they cannot find alternate.
+It can also result in talented migrant workers being required to return home if they cannot find an alternative sponsor.

 What Are Some Examples of Sponsor Licence Compliance Duties and Responsibilities?

-When an organisation obtains a Tier 2 or 5 Sponsor Licence, it must comply with several duties and responsibilities set by the Home Office.
-When it applies for the licence, it is declaring that it is capable of complying with all compliance duties:
+When an organisation obtains a Sponsor Licence, they must comply with several duties and responsibilities set by the Home Office.
+When applying for a licence, the company is declaring that they are capable of complying with all compliance duties

-In addition, there must be personnel within the organisation with specific responsibility for some, or all of the duties and responsibilities who are:
+In addition, there must be personnel within the organisation with specific responsibility for some, or all of the duties.
+These personnel must be:

-Sponsor License holders also need to ensure there are sufficient backup systems and personnel in place in case those with specific responsibility are away from work or there are other potential breakdowns in reporting lines.
+Sponsor License holders also need to ensure there are sufficient backup systems, as well as ensuring there are back-up personnel.
+This is to ensure there is no potential breakdown in reporting lines in case those with specific responsibility are away from work.

-All staff with responsibility for the employment of sponsored migrants should be aware of the relevant duties and responsibilities and when they need to contact Home Office with specific responsibility (i.e. the Level 1 and/or Level 2 user) for reporting relevant matters.
-For example, the person in-charged with managing the Sponsor Management System (SMS) should be informed of any proposed changes (including to salaries and allowances) as soon as possible to enable them to report relevant required changes to the Home Office via Sponsor Management System (SMS) within specified deadline (i.e. normally within 10 working days).
+All staff with responsibility for the employment of sponsored migrants should be aware of the relevant duties and responsibilities.
+This includes when they need to contact the Home Office with specific for reporting relevant matters.
+For example, the person in charge with managing the Sponsor Management System (SMS) should be informed of any proposed changes (including to salaries and allowances) as soon as possible.
+This will enable them to report relevant required changes to the Home Office within the specified deadline.

 IT Sponsor Licence Compliance Inspection by Home Office Visit

-A Y & J Solicitors provides excellent solution with top-notch customer services for IT companies concerned about compliance.
-Our IT Sponsor Licence Compliance Audit is specifically designed to prepare IT companies for a Home Office inspection.
-We run through several checks to identify non-compliance issues and offers you solutions for any concerns.
+A Y & J Solicitors provide excellent solutions with top-notch customer services for IT companies concerned about compliance.
+Our IT Sponsor Licence Compliance Audit is specifically designed to prepare IT companies for a Home Office compliance audit.
+We run through several checks to identify non-compliance issues and offer you solutions for any concerns.
 Once you have met the compliance requirements, you can be confident that your Sponsor Licence and your valuable skilled migrant workforce are secure.

 The IT Sponsor Licence Compliance Audit includes the following critical compliance areas: